bob123456678/TrainControl/Readme.md

         - Added button to the Tools tab to initialize an empty layout on demand
     - Track diagram improvements
         - Added support for page links (pfeil) which change the active diagram page when clicked
-        - Updated overpass track diagram icons
+        - Updated overpass and turntable track diagram icons
         - Added a button to revert to the CS2 layout when currently using a local layout
         - Fixed UI errors when TrainControl was run without a layout
         - Fixed bug where empty rows/columns in layouts were not rendered correctly